 Brief about AHF in Mozambique:

-In 2018, AHF officially launched its program in Mozambique with the commissioning of the Malhampsene Health centre in Matola.
-The facility which was renovated and equipped by AHF targets women and children, especially pregnant women and women in postpartum period with maternal, newborn and child health care services, Prevention-of-Mother-To-Child-Transmission (PMTCT) and HIV Testing Services.
+AHF officially launched its program in Mozambique in 2018 with the commissioning of the Malhampsene Health centre in Matola (Maputo Province).
+The facility which was renovated and equipped by AHF targets women and children, especially pregnant women and women in postpartum period with maternal, new born and child health care services, Prevention-of-Mother-To-Child-Transmission (PMTCT) and HIV Testing Services.
 H.E.
-Governor Raimundo Maico Diomba ( Governor of Maputo Province) officiated the commissioning.
+Governor Raimundo Maico Diomba (Governor of Maputo Province) officiated the commissioning.

 Brief about HIV epidemic and the drivers in Mozambique:

 Mozambique is one of the countries in sub-Saharan Africa that is most affected by the HIV and AIDS epidemic.
-In 2017, an estimated 2.1 million Mozambicans are living with HIV, out of a total country population size of 28, 861, 863 (2017 preliminary results of General Population Census).
-An estimated 130,000 new HIV infections, and 70,000 AIDS-related deaths occurred in 2017 (UNAIDS country factsheet).
+In 2018, an estimated 2.2 million Mozambicans are living with HIV, out of a total country population size of 28, 861, 863 (2017 preliminary results of General Population Census).
+An estimated 150,000 new HIV infections, and 54,000 AIDS-related deaths occurred in 2018 (UNAIDS country factsheet).
 HIV prevalence amongst adults (15-49) shows women at 15.4% compared to men at 10.1%.
 Women are disproportionately affected, mostly in the age group of 15 to 24 years; and are three times more likely to be infected with HIV compared to men in the same age group (men 3.2%, women 9,8%) (IMASIDA 2015).
-Out of the 2.1 million Mozambicans living with HIV, approximately 1,069,593 are on treatment (UNAIDS country factsheet).
+Out of the 2.2 million Mozambicans living with HIV, 1,200 000 are on treatment (UNAIDS country factsheet).